Accretion and Structure of Radiating Disks: Summary

 \section{Summary}

-We have formulated a consistent model of a selfgravitating disc with a steadily accreting matter.
-The radiation emitted by the disk interacts with the infalling gas by the Thompson scattering.
-The accretion mass rate flux density is chosen in a way that allows for a slow radial drift of gas concentrated in the equatorial plane.
-We investigate several standard rotation laws.
+We have formulated a consistent model of a selfgravitating disk with steadily accreting matter.
+The radiation emitted by the disk interacts with the gas by Thompson scattering (thin-gas approximation).
+The most interesting feature of our solutions is that the accretion mass rate flux density is concentrated in the equatorial plane $z=0$.
+The slow radial drift of gas is observed in the equatorial plane and the bulk of gas remains approximately stationary.
 It appears that the conservation laws of the energy and the momentum together with the assumption of approximate stationarity suffice to obtain the structure of the disk.
 The emissivity index of accreting matter can be deduced after solving equations of the model.
-The approximation of stationarity demands that the radial inflow speed of matter has to be negligible in comparison with the rotational velocity of the gas in the disk.
+The approximation of stationarity demands that the radial inflow speed of matter has to be negligible compared with the rotational velocity of the gas in the disk.
 The secular change in the mass of the central accreting object should also be negligible.
-These two assumptions have been verified post factum in the sample of solutions presented in this paper.
+These two assumptions have been verified post factum for the numerical solutions presented in this paper.

 The mathematical description of the radiating disk reduces to a pair of elliptic partial differential equations.
 They can be solved iteratively in a way similar to that routinely used in the literature when finding selfgravitating equilibria of non-radiating gas \citep[cf.][]{ostriker_mark_1968, eriguchi_muller_1985, nishida_eriguchi_lanza_1992}.
-In our case each iteration step consist of finding new distributions of the density, the gravitational potential and the radiation potential.
+In our case each iteration step consisted of finding new distributions of the density, the gravitational potential and the radiation potential.
 One of the main results of this paper is that this procedure numerically converges.
-As a result we recover rigorously the picture of ``Polish donuts'' predicted by Paczy\'nski and his coworkers \citep{Paczynski78, Wiita, Qian} for radiating disks.
-Let us point out that analytic results can be obtained in simplified cases.
-We investigate the influence of the emitted radiation onto the disk structure in the test fluid approximation.
+Analytic results can be obtained in simplified cases.
+We investigated the influence of the emitted radiation onto the disk structure in the test fluid approximation.
 The interesting conclusion is that approximately stationary solutions do exist only when the mass accretion (and thus the luminosity) is not too large.
-This intuitively well understood feature of solutions has been revealed also in our numerical analysis of heavy selfgravitating disks.
+This intuitively well-understood feature of solutions has been revealed also in our numerical analysis of heavy selfgravitating disks.